pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 - [tidb_servers](#tidb_servers): The configuration of the TiDB instance.
 This configuration specifies the machines to which the TiDB component is deployed.
 - [tikv_servers](#tikv_servers): The configuration of the TiKV instance.
 This configuration specifies the machines to which the TiKV component is deployed.
 - [tiflash_servers](#tiflash_servers): The configuration of the TiFlash instance.
 This configuration specifies the machines to which the TiFlash component is deployed.
+- [tiproxy_servers](#tiproxy_servers): The configuration of the TiProxy instance.
+This configuration specifies the machines to which the TiProxy component is deployed.
 - [pump_servers](#pump_servers): The configuration of the Pump instance.
 This configuration specifies the machines to which the Pump component is deployed.
 - [drainer_servers](#drainer_servers): The configuration of the Drainer instance.
 This configuration specifies the machines to which the Drainer component is deployed.
 - [cdc_servers](#cdc_servers): The configuration of the TiCDC instance.
 This configuration specifies the machines to which the TiCDC component is deployed.